All-Hands-AI/OpenHands/docs/modules/python/opendevin/config.md

 def get_field_info(field)
 ```

-Extract information about a dataclass field: type, optional, and default value.
+Extract information about a dataclass field: type, optional, and default.

+**Arguments**:

+- `field` - The field to extract information from.

+- `Returns` - A dict with the field&#x27;s type, whether it&#x27;s optional, and its default value.

 #### load\_from\_env